SomeoneInParticular/rest_meets_djongo/README.md

 1. Python 3.6 or higher
 2. MongoDB 4.0 or higher
 3. djangorestframework 3.9 or higher
-4. djongo 1.2 or higher
+4. djongo 1.3 or higher (use version 0.11 for djongo 1.2 versions)